fabs7869/CODSOFT/README_First_Task.md

 Create a prediction function for new passenger data.

 Code and Dependencies
-The analysis is performed in a Jupyter notebook environment.
+The analysis is performed in a Google Colab environment.
 Required libraries:

 pandas
 numpy